ivenk/hacker101/photogallery.md

 # Photogallery

 This ctf took me quit a while to figure out.
-I personally found flag 1 first then flag 0 and I am still working on flag 2.
+I personally found flag 1 first then flag 0 and after another day or two flag 2.
 I believe that most people will get flag 1 before flag 0.
 So i will write up flag 1 first.
 It's pretty straight forward.

 ## Flag 1 – SQL Injection

 Navigating the website you will notice that there is not a lot to do.
 We can't buy anything click on anything or comment.
-Checking out the source code of the website we see that the images are being loaded from the url `/fetch?id=X` (X is a placeholder for a number).
+Checking out the source code of the website tells you that the images are being loaded from the url `/fetch?id=X` (X is a placeholder for a number).
 Browsing to that url you will see a site with the raw image data.
 The interesting part however is the url itself.
 Looking at the url parameter and replacing the value with sth like 2-1 for example shows that the application is vulnerable to sql injection.
 Great!

 ### Blind injection
 Blind sql injeciton can be used to gain information about the database layout.
 For example using the following query shows the length of the db_name :